ElijahLeeMorgan/CIS457-NUSA/README.md

   * message of any size, specifically your program should not have a limit on the size of message body provided between the DATA command and the end of message marker.
 Recall that your program is not required to save the message body anywhere, but it must be able to "consume" any amount of bytes from its socket and correctly.

   * Any type of attachment in the message body

+## Incomplete

+ * It shall be designed to handle several MUA client connections simultaneously.
+Use Python thread and use a new thread to execute the function that handles individual client interactions.
+Refer to the section Using Thread below.

 ### Extra Credit
 For an extra credit, parse the message body for attachments and count the number of attached files.
 Respond with an error code 550 if too many files (> 5) are attached in the message.